Article Badge Image

 National banks have to meet the needs of people across the country.

 Features that are helpful to someone in California may not be useful to people who are in Maryland.
-A local bank can put its full focus on providing services that meet the needs of local customers and avoid wasting money on services that won’t be used by its customers.
+A local bank can put its full focus on providing services that meet the needs of local customers and avoid wasting money on services that its customers won’t use.

 One good reason to work with a national bank is that they offer huge networks of branches and ATMs.